Conserved signature indels

 The CSIs that are restricted to a particular clade or group of species, generally provide good phylogenetic markers of common evolutionary descent.
 Due to the rarity and highly specific nature of such changes, it is less likely that they could arise independently by either convergent or parallel evolution (i.e. homoplasy) and therefore are likely to represent synapomorphy.
 Other confounding factors such as differences in evolutionary rates at different sites or among different species also generally do not affect the interpretation of a CSI.
 By determining the presence or absence of CSIs in an out-group species, one can infer whether the ancestral form of the CSI was an insert or deletion and this can be used to develop a rooted phylogenetic relationship among organisms.

-Most CSIs that have been identified have been found to exhibit high predictive value and they generally retain the specificity for the originally identified clades of species.
-Therefore, based upon their presence or absence, it should be possible to identify both known and even previously unknown species belonging to these groups in different environments.
+CSIs are discovered by looking for shared changes in a phylogenetic tree constructed from protein sequences.
+Most CSIs that have been identified have been found to have high predictive value upon addition of new sequences, retaining the specificity for the originally identified clades of species.
+They can be used to identify both known and even previously unknown species belonging to these groups in different environments.
+Compared to tree branching orders which can vary among methods, specific CSIs make for more concrete circumscriptions that are computationally cheaper to apply.

 Types

-Group specific
+Group-specific

-Group specific CSIs are commonly shared by different species belonging to a particular Taxon(e.g. genus, family, class, order, phylum) but they are not present in other groups.
+Group-specific CSIs are commonly shared by different species belonging to a particular taxon (e.g. genus, family, class, order, phylum) but they are not present in other groups.
 These CSIs were most likely introduced in an ancestor of the group of species before the members of the taxa diverged.
 They provide molecular means for distinguishing members of a particular taxon from all other organisms.